katsuhisamaruyama/jxplatform2/README.md

 ## Usage

-### Building a Java model of source code outside an Eclipse project
+### Building a Java model of source code under the batch-process application

 The code building a Java model of source code outside an Eclipse project is describe below.